-Five traces can be shown in the DPX display- one bitmap and four line traces.
+Five traces can be shown in the DPX Spectrum, Zero Span, Frequency, and Phase displays-one bitmap and four line traces.
 The default traces are Bitmap and Trace 1.
 The other three traces are 2, 3, and Math.
 Line traces 1, 2, and 3 have user-selectable Detection and Function settings.
 The final line trace is Math, allowing you to subtract one line trace from another.